muffins/resume/README.md

 ## Resume Files!

-This repo is a LaTex project with all of my resume information.
+This repo is a LaTeX project with all of my resume information.

 ### Building: